blros/urarina-wax/pages/welcome.md

 2. kam kwaaunera letono the the Creator's envoy, a spirit in human shape.
 He is malevolent and tries to trao people by creating all sorts of difficulties and treacherous situations.
 3. Lomai 'Mother God' resides in magical terrain, surrounded by manny spiritual beings.
 Lomai stes up strict rules and disobedience results in punishment.

-## Explore and enjoy the Urarina world through the lens of their artefacts
+## Explore and enjoy the Urarina world through the lens of their artifacts